-- Attach wheel wrench to eye of threaded rod and rotate wrench clockwise to raise vehicle.
-If this is not the case, carefully lower the vehicle immediately and reposition the jack.
-Raise the vehicle until the wheel is just clear - Unscrew wheel nuts completely and wipe clean with a cloth.
+- Attach wheel wrench to eye of threaded rod and rotate wrench clockwise to raise vehicle. - If this is not the case, carefully lower the vehicle immediately and reposition the jack.
+Raise the vehicle until the wheel is just clear of the ground. - Unscrew wheel nuts completely and wipe clean with a cloth.
 Do not grease the threads.
-Put wheel nuts somewhere where the threads will not be soiled.
+Put wheel nuts somewhere where the threads will not be soiled. - 7.
+Change the wheel.
+Notes on spare wheel \$\Display\$ 185.